 When to Start Improving Your Credit Score

-Credit Building Myths
+5 Costly Credit Improvement Myths

 The argument behind this urban myth is that credit card companies prefer it when customers leave a small balance from month to month because it enables them to make money on interest.
 In other words,

 First of all, credit bureaus track the information that makes up your credit score and credit scoring companies ultimately tabulate these scores.
 Credit card companies merely represent an information source and therefore cannot manipulate your credit score based on whether or not they glean interest revenue from you.
 What’s more, credit card finance charges can be expensive, so always pay your full bill if you have the ability to do so.

-You Have to Make Purchases to Build Credit:
+You Have to Make Purchases to Build Credit

-As mentioned above, simply having an open credit card that is in good standing will improve your credit score.
+Simply having an open credit card that is in good standing will improve your credit score.
 Making purchases and on-time payments will expedite the process, but locking away a card with zero balance isn’t a bad idea if you don’t trust yourself to use it responsibly.

-Closing Old Accounts Will Improve Your Credit Score:
+Closing Old Accounts Will Improve Your Credit Score

-You Can Hire a Company to Improve Your Credit Score:
+You Can Hire a Company to Improve Your Credit Score

 We’ve all seen the advertisements for “credit repair” services that promise miracle fixes to your damaged credit in return for a hefty fee.
 They’re a rip-off.
 There are no shortcuts to credit building.
 All that a credit repair company might be able to do is get errors removed from your major credit reports, but you won’t typically need help to do that.
 If you one of the credit bureaus refuses to remove a legitimate error, hiring a lawyer will pay far greater dividends than getting in bed with a shady credit repair organization.